Overwatch Best Settings For MAX FPS & Performance - 2026

 1. 01

 Open the Start menu, search for Edit power plan, and select it.
-Click Change advanced power settings, set the plan to High Performance or Ultimate Performance, and click Apply to keep your CPU at full speed.
+Click Change advanced power settings, set the plan to High Performance or Ultimate Performance, and click Apply to stop your CPU from downclocking.

 2. 02

-Open your GPU control software, such as the Nvidia Control Panel or AMD Radeon Software.
-Navigate to the power management settings and set the mode to Prefer maximum performance to prevent your GPU from downclocking while you play.
+Open your GPU software, such as the Nvidia Control Panel or AMD Radeon Software.
+Locate Power management mode and set it to Prefer maximum performance to ensure your GPU stays at full clock speeds during gameplay.

 3. 03

-Launch the Battle.net launcher, go to Settings, and enable Close Battle.net when a game launches to free up system resources while Overwatch is running.
+Open the Battle.net launcher, go to Settings, and enable Close Battle.net when a game launches to free up system resources while you play.

 4. 04